 Teaching intensity.
 The systems list also includes three indicators of teaching intensity.
-Using system hospitals' ratio of residents to beds, systems are categorized as a system that includes at least one major teaching hospital if the system has at least one non-Federal general acute care hospital with a high ( $\geq 0.25$ ) resident-to-bed ratio.
-Systems are categorized as a system that includes at least one very major teaching hospital if the system has at least one non-Federal general acute care hospital with a very high ( $\geq 0.60$ ) resident-to-bed ratio. \v
+Using system hospitals' ratio of residents to beds, systems are categorized as a system that includes at least one major teaching hospital if the system has at least one non-Federal general acute care hospital with a high (≥ 0.25) resident-to-bed ratio.
+Systems are categorized as a system that includes at least one very major teaching hospital if the system has at least one non-Federal general acute care hospital with a very high (≥ 0.60) resident-to-bed ratio. xvi

 To categorize systems based on their systemwide teaching intensity, we calculated a measure of systemwide resident-to-bed ratio defined as total residents divided by total beds across systems' non-Federal general acute care hospitals.
 Using this measure, systemwide teaching intensity is categorized as nonteaching, minor teaching, or major teaching based on their systemwide resident-to-bed ratio.

 As noted in Table IV.1, a minor teaching system is defined as a resident-to-bed ratio greater than zero but less than 0.25 across system non-Federal general acute care hospitals.
 A major teaching system is defined as a resident-to-bed ratio greater than or equal to 0.25 across member hospitals.
 Systems with no residents reported among member non-Federal general acute care hospitals are considered nonteaching systems.

 Children's systems.
 We also report on the degree to which a system primarily serves children.
-Children's hospitals are identified if the hospital facility type was listed as children in HCRIS. xvi To create a system measure, we calculated a ratio of system beds in children's general acute care hospitals to total system beds in general acute care hospitals.
-Specifically, systems are categorized as having no children's hospitals, having at least one children's hospital but not predominantly delivering care at children's hospitals, or predominantly delivering care at xiv Bad-debt expenses include the cost of non-Medicare and nonreimbursable Medicare bad-debt expenses.
+Children's hospitals are identified if the hospital facility type was listed as children in HCRIS. xvii xv Bad-debt expenses include the cost of non-Medicare and nonreimbursable Medicare bad-debt expenses.

-xv Thresholds used to identify hospitals with high teaching intensity were selected to align with previous literature, including Patel MS, Volpp KG, Small DS, et al. Association of the 2011 ACGME resident duty hour reforms with mortality and readmissions among hospitalized Medicare patients.
+xvi Thresholds used to identify hospitals with high teaching intensity were selected to a lign with previous literature, including Patel MS, Volpp KG, Small DS, et al. Association of the 2011 ACGME resident duty hour reforms with mortality and readmissions among hospitalized Medicare patients.
 JAMA 2014;312(22):2364-73.